-There is something for everyone on there.
+There is something for everyone on there, including all your furry friends.
 I decided to get Penny some black and white cat fabric and design and sew a cat bed for her.
 I included the kids in the process and we had fun learning how to spell PENNY and making something for her.
 This little cat bed diy makes a nice warm place for her to curl up and sleep.

 I know my kids will love pillowcases with their names on them, too, so that may be my next project.
 As much as I hate characters on everything, character fabric gets my kids excited about sewing and projects, so I’m okay with it.
 Plus, it’s nice that they have a few less popular characters like Mario and Sofia (and also plenty of Elsa, Ninja Turtles and My Little Pony for good measure).
 I can deal with character pillowcases and that is likely what I’ll do next.
 I love the huge selection of fabrics, I got lost on there a few times.

 Want to make your own diy cat bed?
 This cat house project is a good project for confident beginners.

 DIY Cat Bed Sewing Pattern Materials

 - 1 yard Personalized Fabric printed on Eco-Canvas

 - 1 yard lining fabric